Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   docker compose up
 ```

-The first time, you run this command, it will run the following tasks :
+The first time you run this command the **docker compose up** command, it will run the following tasks :

 Install and execute the mosquitto server